MichaelZane/chef-backend/README.md

    # Global Recipes

-   ### Endpoint: To Show all the recipes of the users without login.
+  * To Show all the recipes of the users without login.

    Method        |           EndPoint
    | -------------|:-------------:|